candiddev/etcha/hugo/content/docs/references/commands.md

 Will always run [`check`](#check) if specified, and run [`remove`](#remove) if [`always`](#always) is true, `check` is zero, or the [`id`](#id) is [`removed by`](#on) another command.

-For push and pull, Etcha by default diff Patterns and run checks and removes for Commands that are no longer present in the new Pattern.
+For push and pull, Etcha by default diff Patterns and run checks and removes for Commands that are no longer present in the new Pattern, as well as for any Commands that have a modified `change` values (unless `changeIgnore` is specified).

 ## Properties